jeffDevelops/wonderland-cron/README.md

 ```
 npm run in-browser
 ```
-Once Cypress has opened, click the integration test in the list (it's the only one, currently).
+Once Cypress has opened, click the "scrape-dashboard.ts" integration test in the list (it's the only one, currently).
+The scraper should work up until the point where it makes its `POST` request, at which point you'll see errors if you haven't configured an API to post to.

+Sometimes, Cypress flakes out and can't connect to Chrome.
+It gives you the option to select Electron at the top right of its test suite window that I've had better luck with.
+Or, you can quit Chrome and restart the scraper and sometimes that works.
+I saw three separate closed issues on the Cypress repo with the same problem, so it seems like they're unable to reproduce the problem.